DatZach/Parrot/README.md

 I sincerly hope that if you are suffering from an RSI that this repo proves useful for you.
 If it does, please consider contributing.
 I thought about selling this product but I cannot find it in my heart to charge people for their health and well-being.

+PLEASE UNDERSTAND THAT THIS REPO IS VERY MESSY AND IS NOT FINISHED!
+Again, this is a personal project and I work on it to suit my needs.

 ##### Currently Supported Languages and Environments
 * Windows
 * Visual Studio